aws-samples/eb-java-scorekeep/README.md

 1. Open [eb-java-scorekeep/public/app/scorekeep.js](https://github.com/awslabs/eb-java-scorekeep/blob/master/public/app/scorekeep.js).
 2. Set the value of the api module to the full URL of the API.
-  a.
+  *.
 Use the domain name of your environment to test changes to the frontend without running the backend locally
         module.value('api', 'http://scorekeep.XXXXXXXX.elasticbeanstalk.com/api/');
-  b.
+  *.
 Use localhost:5000 to test both frontend and backend changes when running both locally.
         module.value('api', 'http://localhost:5000/api/');
 3. Refresh the app in your browser to load the updated script.